yiminzme/5018RAG/README.md

+# 5018 RAG

+The folder job contains the slurm jobs to run the experiments conducted for 5018 group project on HKUST SuperPod

 # The Power of Noise: Redefining Retrieval for RAG Systems

 This repository contains the code and data to reproduce the experiments from the paper [The Power of Noise: Redefining Retrieval for RAG Systems](https://dl.acm.org/doi/10.1145/3626772.3657834).